awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

  Amazon RDS uses the Amazon Simple Notification Service \(Amazon SNS\) to provide notification when an Amazon RDS event occurs\.
 These notifications can be in any notification form supported by Amazon SNS for an AWS region, such as an email, a text message, or a call to an HTTP endpoint\.

 Amazon RDS groups these events into categories that you can subscribe to so that you can be notified when an event in that category occurs\.
-You can subscribe to an event category for a DB instance, DB cluster, DB snapshot, DB cluster snapshot, DB security group, or for a DB parameter group\.
+You can subscribe to an event category for a DB instance, DB snapshot,  DB parameter group, or DB security group\.
 For example, if you subscribe to the Backup category for a given DB instance, you will be notified whenever a backup\-related event occurs that affects the DB instance\.
 If you subscribe to a Configuration Change category for a DB security group, you will be notified when the DB security group is changed\.
 You will also receive notification when an event notification subscription changes\.

-Note that for Amazon Aurora, events occur at the cluster rather than instance level, so you won't receive events if you subscribe to an Aurora DB instance\.
-Subscribe to the DB cluster instead\.

 Event notifications are sent to the addresses you provide when you create the subscription\.
 You may want to create several different subscriptions, such as one subscription receiving all event notifications and another subscription that includes only critical events for your production DB instances\.
 You can easily turn off notification without deleting a subscription by setting the **Enabled** radio button to `No` in the Amazon RDS console or by setting the `Enabled` parameter to `false` using the CLI or Amazon RDS API\.